caithmac/upsc-digitalgarden/src/site/notes/UPSC/Plato's Justice.md

 ----
 - For [[UPSC/Plato's Justice|Plato's Justice]] is:
 	- Linked with Ideal state
-	- To perform duties as per natural trait.
+	- To perform duties as per natural trait
-	- To live in orientation of natural trait.
+	- To live in orientation of natural trait
 	- Duty
-	- Derieved from virtue
+	- Derived from virtue
 - Three types of Trait:   ^0dbe57
 	- **Traits of Wisdom/Reason**
 		- Political Leaders